 Microsoft Defender

 Microsoft Defender performs regular and comprehensive scans in the background as you work.
-It also utilises the cloud to lessen the impact it can have on your device.
-This feature allows MD to continuously be in a scanning mode to detect and manage any emerging threats.
+It also uses the cloud to lessen its impact on your device.
+This feature allows MD to continuously scan to detect and manage any emerging threats.

-MD is fierce in protecting you against malware; it employs core isolation to safe-shield your OS from computer processes in case any threats arise from such processes.
-Core isolation goes further by blocking malicious factors from interacting with any security processes.
+MD is fierce in protecting you against malware.
+It employs core isolation to safe-shield your OS from computer processes in case threats arise from such processes.
+Core isolation goes further by blocking malicious factors from interacting with security processes.

 Microsoft Defender’s Firewall allows you to block unauthorised access attempts and monitor incoming and outgoing network traffic while providing you with the exception option.
-This option will enable you to add application exceptions into the Firewall to ensure your work runs smoothly without having the Firewall continuously blocking the application.
+This option will enable you to add application exceptions to the firewall to ensure your work runs smoothly without the firewall continuously blocking the application.

 Avast